 Once the person knows what program type and services are needed, the next step is to learn what services the health insurance company will cover.

 Understanding Detox Coverage

-Once a person is admitted to a detox program and the process is underway, it is helpful to pay close attention to any correspondence from the insurance company.
+Once a person is admitted to a detox program and the process is underway, pay close attention to any correspondence from the insurance company.
 Correspondence like an “Explanation of Benefits” will show important details in writing, such as:

 Does My Insurance Cover Detox Services?

-The member care contact information for a health insurance company can be found on the insurance card.
+You can find your member care contact information for a health insurance on the insurance card.
 Popular insurance companies’ contact information is outlined below:

 - United Healthcare provides the public with a “contact us” link by state.